 If Kessel is able to find his scoring touch again, the advantage at forward would quickly swing in Arizona’s favor.
 We can only go off of what we saw during the season, though, so we’re giving Nashville the edge here.

 When it comes to defense, there’s no question that the Predators will have the best D-man on the ice in the series in Roman Josi.
-With his 65 points and plus-22 rating, Josi is undoubtedly going to be a finalist for the Norris Trophy when it comes time to hand out the hardware.
+With his 65 points and plus-22 rating, Josi, deservingly, is in contention for the Norris Trophy, awarded annually to the “defense player who demonstrates throughout the season the greatest all-round ability in the position.”
 He’s playing nearly 26 minutes a night for Nashville these days and is clearly a top-three defenseman in the world.

 Nashville’s blue line will also receive a boost from a healthy Ryan Ellis.
 The 29-year-old missed a lot of time after suffering a concussion on a dirty hit from Corey Perry during the Winter Classic, but he made his return to the lineup on Feb.
 21, posting 10 points in 10 games before the league shut down.

 Mattias Ekholm is also dangerous from the blue line for Nashville as he posted 33 points this year, but, behind him, there’s little depth.
-Dan Hamhuis, Dante Fabbro, Yannick Weber and Jarred Tinordi will likely be the Nos.
-4-7 defensemen for Nashville in the playoffs, and none of them were particularly good in 2019-20.
+Dan Hamhuis, Dante Fabbro, Yannick Weber, Korbinian Holzer, and Jarred Tinordi will likely be the Nos.
+4-8 defensemen for Nashville in the playoffs, and none of them were particularly good in 2019-20.
 Fabbro leads these players with 11 points, and only Hamhuis boasts a positive Corsi For percentage in close-game situations.

 For Arizona, Jakob Chychrun is arguably the team’s No. 1 defenseman.
-He went down with a hip injury in late February but should be ready to go once play resumes.
-Before the injury, Chychrun was fully healthy for the first time since his rookie season, and was on fire immediately before getting hurt, posting 7 points and a plus-four rating over his final 9 contests.
+He went down with a hip injury in late February but should be back to 100 percent once play resumes.
+Before the injury, Chychrun was fully healthy for the first time since his rookie season and was on fire, posting 7 points and a plus-four rating over his final 9 contests.
 The 22-year-old had also taken over as Arizona’s primary power-play quarterback during the season’s second half, as he led the team in power-play time-on-ice per game from Jan.
 4 through the end of the regular season.
 It’s clear that he’s a big part of the future on the blue line in the desert.

 Alex Goligoski and Oliver Ekman-Larsson also had solid seasons on the offensive end, with 32 and 30 points, respectively.
 Ekman-Larsson was a liability in the defensive zone at times, though, and spent more than his fair share of time in the penalty box.
 The Coyotes will need more from him once play resumes.